Skip to content

 LABAN MOVEMENT ANALYSIS

-(LMA) is an effective framework for observing, describing and understanding human movement and what it expresses.
+One of the metodologies that helped me to understand more about movement was the Laban Movement Analysis (LMA) wich is an effective system for observing, describing and understanding human movement and what it expresses.
 It is widely used in the fields of dance, theater, dance therapy, physical therapy, sports, and psychology.
 It was proposed by Rudolf Laban, who is considered as the most important movement theorist of the twentieth century and the founding father of modern dance in central Europe.
 He considered human movement as both a science and an art that embraces a continuum from nature to spirituality.
 I believe that this system aligns with my project on the study of movement in swimming as a structurable body language, as it provides a theoretical basis for the idea that movement can be analyzed, broken down, and translated into visual systems.

 Maite Sosa Methol`s